Darren-Choo/SC1015-DataSci-AI_Python/README.md

 - **Identifying** Irrelevant and relevant variables in our dataset.
 - **Visualised** missing data using the missingno Library.
-- **Dropping** variables with more than 60% of missing data.
+- **Dropping** variables with more than 60% of missing data and irrelevant variables according to our research.
 10 variables were dropped.
 - **Filled** up the rest of the variables with missing data the **median** value.